revaturelabs/interviewquestions/Multithreading/Threads.md

 Process:
 - It is a program in execution containing multiple threads.
-- In this, inter-process communication is slower, expensive, and complex because each process has different memory space or address.,
+- In this, inter-process communication is slower, expensive, and complex because each process has different memory space or address.
 - These are difficult to create, heavyweight, and have more overhead.
 - It requires more time for creation, termination, and context switching.
 - Processes without threads use more resources.